The Mindful Leader – Mindfulness Explained

 Being a Listener:

-In addition to your daily reflection, for about ten minutes, find a quiet place and be by yourself, meditate, reflect, pray, close your eyes and dream, do whatever gives you tranquility and peace.
+In addition to your daily reflection, for about ten minutes, find a quiet place and be by yourself, meditate, reflect, pray, close your eyes and dream.
+Practice and reflect on whatever gives you tranquility and peace.

 Be Mindful of Others: